Sonam (actress)

 Sonam Khan (born Bakhtawar Khan; 2 September 1972) is an Indian actress who is predominantly known for her work in Hindi as well as Telugu films.
 A granddaughter of actor Murad, she began her career with the Telugu film Samrat in 1987.
 She was launched in Hindi cinema by Yash Chopra in his directorial Vijay in 1988.

 Sonam went on to star in several commercially successful films, including Tridev (1989), Mitti Aur Sona (1989), Kroadh (1990), Kodama Simham (1990), Ajooba (1991), Fateh (1991), and Vishwatma (1992).

 Early life

-Sonam was born as Bakhtawar Khan to her parents Mansur Khan and Talat Khan.
+Sonam was born as Bakhtawar Khan to her parents Mohammad Mushir Khan and Talat Khan.
 She is a granddaughter of actor Murad.
 Actor Raza Murad is Sonam's maternal uncle and actress Sanober Kabir is her cousin.
 Khan adopted the screen-name 'Sonam', which was suggested to her by filmmaker Yash Chopra.

 Career

 1987–1988: Debut and breakthrough

 Her first release was the Telugu film Samrat, opposite Ramesh Babu, in the year 1987, which was a remake of the 1983 Hindi film Betaab.
 Yash Chopra launched Sonam in Hindi cinema with the 1988 ensemble film Vijay, in which she was paired opposite Rishi Kapoor.